Tungsten Inert Gas Welding: Definition and Key Uses

 Arc Formation

-Inert shielding gas, usually argon, flows around the arc and blocks oxygen, nitrogen, and moisture from contaminating the weld zone.
+Argon shielding gas flows around the arc and blocks oxygen, nitrogen, and moisture from the weld zone.
+Good shielding helps prevent porosity, discoloration, and weak welds.

 Filler Metal Control

-Once the arc stabilizes and a weld pool forms, you can add filler metal by hand only when the joint needs extra material.
-You choose filler types that match the base metal, then feed the rod slowly and steadily into the molten pool.
+Once the arc stabilizes and a weld pool forms, you can add filler metal by hand.
+Choose a filler rod that matches the base metal and the job requirements.

 TIG Welding Equipment and Setup